Exit Wounds

 A man with black hair, sunglasses, and casual clothing stands holding a camera in front of a burning area with smoke and debris, and makeshift structures in the background.

 Kamil Qadri is a freelance journalist & founder of Exit Wounds, reporting from post-conflict regions across the Middle East, North Africa, the Balkans, and the Caucuses.
-His ongoing project, Exit Wounds, documents the long aftermath of war, focusing on youth, return, and displacement in Lebanon, Greece, and Turkey, and beyond.
+His ongoing project, Exit Wounds, documents the long aftermath of war, focusing on youth, return, and displacement in Lebanon, Romania, Greece, Turkey, and beyond.

 His work combines field interviews, photography, and policy reporting to bridge the gap between lived experience and international response.
 In recent months, he has conducted on-the-ground reporting inside Lebanon’s Beqaa Valley, covering the politics of refugee return, the collapse of aid networks, and the daily realities of Syrian families navigating an uncertain future.